temporaerhaus/website/content/pages/kontakt/index.en.md

 ## Address for Parcels

 We can only receive simple letters at the Verschwörhaus, which do not have to be processed immediately.
-For larger items or letters that require a receipt stamp and speedy processing, please use this address:
+For larger items please use this address:

 Verschwoerhaus e.V.
 Weinhof 7